mikailcf/mikailcf.github.io/runner.md

 ### Intro

+This is a personal project.
 I've started developing this game with mainly two goals in mind:

 - learn Swift
 - learn how to implement procedural content generation

-In the same way as with <a href="{{ site.baseurl }}light/">Platformer</a> I'm making the game as a mean to learn.
-Given that I develop it during my free time, and that it's scarce, it'll probably not going to end up getting released.

 ### Description